polyrhythm-project/new-polyrhythm-project-website/composers/index.md

 works/examples for that composer.
 Mouse-over the birth and death dates to see birth and death places.
-Also see the <a href="https://maps.polyrhythm.humdrum.org/composers/">composers map</a>, which displays birth, death and intermediate locations.
+Also see the <a href="https://maps.polyrhythm.humdrum.org/composers/">composers map</a>, which displays birth, death and intermediate locations in the life of the composer.

 <div id="composer-list-container"></div>